fnmunhoz/street-comics/README.md

 #### Alternative

-This is an optional step, in case you don't have the `RAILS_MASTER_KEY` value.
+This is an **optional step**, in case you don't have the `RAILS_MASTER_KEY` value.
 If you have, you can skip it.

-Note: in the future I plan to make this process easier, but if you prefer, it's possible to run the app with your own credentials, just replace the current [street-comics-api/config/credentials.yml.enc](https://github.com/fnmunhoz/street-comics/blob/main/street-comics-api/config/credentials.yml.enc) file and use the following structure:
+**Note:** in the future I plan to make this process easier, but if you prefer, it's possible to run the app with your own credentials, just replace the current [street-comics-api/config/credentials.yml.enc](https://github.com/fnmunhoz/street-comics/blob/main/street-comics-api/config/credentials.yml.enc) file and use the following structure:

 ```yml
 secret_key_base: <value>